Home (BoDeans album)

 Home is the BoDeans' third studio album, and was released in 1989.
 It peaked at number 94 on the Billboard 200 chart.

 The album's sixth track, "You Don't Get Much" appears in the 1989 movie The Wizard during the opening scene.

 Overview

 In 1987, the band met producer/engineer Jim Scott while recording with Robbie Robertson on his debut album.
 They began recording with him in 1988.
 Following the mixed reception of Outside Looking In, the band wished to approach their next album differently.
 They added keyboardist Michael Ramos to their lineup and recruited Kenny Aronoff, known for his work with John Mellencamp, to record drums.
 Most of the tracking was done live in an abandoned shoe factory in downtown Milwaukee, a space that they had previously rented for rehearsals.
 Over 22 songs were recorded during this time, several of which can be found on the Leftovers rarities collection.
-In many ways, the album continued along both the roots-influenced sound of their debut and the harder-hitting 80's rock sound of their second record.
-U2's influence was also evident on this album through Neumann's ambient guitar playing.
-Overall, the album was very well received by fans and critics.